Ankyraj/Intelligent-Chat-Bot/README.md

 # Intelligent-Chat-Bot:
-The main functionality of Intelligent Chat Box is it help users accomplish specific tasks by identifying user intent from text or voice conversations using artificial intelligence.
+The main functionality of Intelligent Chat Bot is it help users accomplish specific tasks by identifying user intent from text or voice conversations using artificial intelligence.
 It is a desktop application that communicates with users in natural language via auditory or textual methods.

 # Modules description:
 The project have three layers, In the first layer, I have to make a bot with the help chatterbot package, First of all, I have to pip